-City of Hope’s East End Chapter/Jeanne Kaye League has a history of presenting distinguished women with its top philanthropic honor in recognition of their professional achievements, charitable contributions and personal commitment to the fight against women’s cancers.
-Past honorees of Spirit of Life® Award include: Kristin Chenoweth, Katie Couric, Cindy Crawford, Fran Drescher, Jane Krakowski, Hoda Kotb, Sandra Lee, Joan Lunden, Dr. Ellen Marmur, Mary Tyler Moore, Amy Robach, Kelly Ripa, Rosanna Scotto, Robin Roberts, Essie Weingarten and Paula Zahn.
+City of Hope’s East End Chapter/Jeanne Kaye League has a history of presenting distinguished women with its top philanthropic honor in recognition of their professional achievements, charitable contributions, and personal commitment to the fight against women’s cancers.
+Past honorees of the Spirit of Life® Award include Kristin Chenoweth, Katie Couric, Cindy Crawford, Fran Drescher, Jane Krakowski, Hoda Kotb, Sandra Lee, Joan Lunden, Dr. Ellen Marmur, Mary Tyler Moore, Amy Robach, Kelly Ripa, Rosanna Scotto, Robin Roberts, Essie Weingarten, and Paula Zahn.

-“Ms. Anderson, Miller and Guthrie have demonstrated unparalleled dedication to accelerating progress against cancer and we are proud to honor their extraordinary contributions,” said Lisa Kaye Fuld, co-president, East End Chapter/Jeanne Kay League.
+“Ms. Anderson, Miller, and Guthrie have demonstrated unparalleled dedication to accelerating progress against cancer and we are proud to honor their extraordinary contributions,” said Lisa Kaye Fuld, co-president, of East End Chapter/Jeanne Kay League.
 “These women have never failed to devote their enormous energy to the needs of others.”

 About Tracy Anderson